Skip to main content

 READING PARTNERS

-For 20 years, Reading Partners has empowered students to succeed in reading and in life by engaging community volunteers to provide one-on-one tutoring.
-Since its founding, the national nonprofit organization has mobilized nearly 55,000 community volunteers to provide proven, individualized literacy tutoring to more than 50,000 elementary school students in under-resourced schools across ten states and the District of Columbia.
+For over 20 years, Reading Partners has helped empower students to succeed in school and beyond by engaging community volunteers to provide proven, one-on-one literacy tutoring.
+Since its founding, the national nonprofit organization has mobilized over 75,000 community volunteers to provide more than 2.5 million individualized literacy tutoring sessions to more than 70,000 elementary school students in nearly 470 under-resourced schools across ten states and the District of Columbia.

 DONORSCHOOSE

 DonorsChoose is the leading way to give to public schools.
-Since 2000, more than 4.7 million people and partners have contributed $1 billion to support 1.9 million teacher requests for learning resources and experiences.
-As the most trusted crowdfunding platform for teachers, donors, and district administrators alike, DonorsChoose vets each request, ships the funded resources directly to the teacher, and provides thank yous and reporting to donors and school leaders.
+Since 2000, more than 5.6 million people and partners have contributed $1.4 billion to support 2.5 million teacher requests for classroom resources and experiences.
+As the most trusted crowdfunding platform for teachers, donors, and district administrators alike, DonorsChoose vets each request, ships the funded resources directly to the classroom, and provides thank yous and reporting to donors and school leaders.
 Charity Navigator and GuideStar have awarded DonorsChoose, a 501(c)3 nonprofit, their highest ratings for transparency and accountability.
 For more information, visit www.donorschoose.org.

 AMERICAN RED CROSS, FEEDING AMERICA & TZU CHI FOUNDATION